Altair-05/Code_Connect/README.md

 # Code_Connect DBMS Project
 Built for the DBMS course semester project, Code_Connect is a collaborative website by a team of five students.
-Using HTML, CSS, PHP, and JavaScript, we've developed an interactive platform for our college programming society .
+Using HTML, CSS, PHP, and JavaScript, we've developed an interactive platform for  programming society .

 ## Team Members
 - [Dakshata Borse](https://github.com/Altair-05)